vooshin/voosh-backend-assignment-1/README.md

 ### 0. GET /logout - Logout a user

-- **Description**: This endpoint is used to logout a user from the system.
+- **Description**: This endpoint is used to log a user out of the system.
+After this, token should no longer work, it will be considered invalid.

 #### Request Headers: